-- 1. From the Miria User Interface left pane, select an archive. - The right-hand Explorer displays its contents. - 2.
+- From the Miria User Interface left pane, select an archive.
+The right-hand Explorer displays its contents. - 2.
 From the left pane, select the platform where you want to retrieve the files (i.e., the destination platform). - Select My file system to define the local workstation as the destination platform. - The Resource Explorer displays the destination platform contents. - 3.
-In the Resource Explorer, highlight the part of the computer's file system where you want to retrieve data. - 4.
-In the right-hand Explorer, right-click the object to retrieve, then select Retrieve.

-The Retrieval Destination window opens.
+Expand the file tree nodes down to the level from which you want to retrieve the data. - 4.
+Drag the object to retrieve from the right-hand Explorer to the Resource Explorer.
+The Retrieval Destination window opens. - 5.
+Choose the destination option as described in Retrieval Destination Window.